The number of tasks has piled and you have no idea which one to start first?

 3. Work on the task until the Pomodoro rings

-At times while you are working on your current task, you remember there is another task you need to do.
-Write down to remind yourself to do it later or add it to your to-do list.
+At times while working on your current task, you suddenly remember there is another task that needs your attention.

 4. When the Pomodoro rings, check the task off on your list

 Congrats!
 You have focused for 25 minutes and got a task completed!